nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/threads/README.md

 T1 terminated
 ```

-**[DayChangeCheck.java]** Write a program in which the main thread starts a child thread which, every 15 minutes, checks if the day of the month has changed and eventually prints a message (Thread.sleep(), java.time.LocalDate).
+**[DayChangeCheck.java]** Write a program in which the main thread starts a child thread which, every 15 minutes, checks if the day of the month has changed and eventually prints a message (see Thread.sleep(), java.time.LocalDate).
 The main thread do not wait, but terminates immediately after starting the child thread (bad practice! the main thread should always wait for its children).

 **[ThreadPool.java]** Write a program using a Thread[] (an array of Thread objects) for running a fixed number of tasks using the same number of parallel threads.
 Each thread, prints a message when it starts, sleeps for a random time (< 1 sec) and print another message when it terminates showing the total amount of time it run.
 For example, with 8 tasks (implying 8 threads), an output similar to the one shown below is expected.